inkytonik/kiama.g8/README.md

 * illustration of how to use simple Kiama features to build a simple language processor which is a REPL for a simple expression language

-* examples of using ScalaTest and ScalaCheck ests with Kiama-based programs
+* examples of using ScalaTest and ScalaCheck tests with Kiama-based programs

 * scalac options `-deprecation` and `-unchecked` turned on